 Difference between ELM and Typescript

-ELM: Elm is a purely functional domain-based programming language used for front end web development.
+ELM: Elm is a purely functional domain-based programming language used for front-end web development.
 Its syntax is different from what we have been doing in other coding languages.
 There are no loops and has lots of arrows and triangles.
 When it comes to which programming language should we learn first, Elm is ranked 15th while TypeScript is ranked 16th.
-Elm language guarantees no runtime errors which makes it stand out from the other coding languages.
+Elm language guarantees no runtime errors which make it stand out from the other coding languages.
 Elm is a strongly typed web-based language.
 In Elm no variables are created, just models are created.
 Elm automatically stores them in the memory.
 Elm is more of functional development.
 However, people do get stuck while learning it and eventually give up because of its unique architecture but once you get your head around it, you’ll start enjoying it.

 ELM vs TypeScript:

 |Elm is a purely functional domain-based programming language||Typescript is an open-source language.|

 |Elm language guarantees no runtime errors.||One might get errors in TypeScript.|